Interested? See

 What you'll do

-• Benefit from the School of Dentistry’s focus on Continuing Professional Development, allowing General Dental Practitioners the opportunity to further their skills and education in their chosen area of interest while maintaining their clinical practice.
+• Benefit from a focus on Continuing Professional Development, allowing General Dental Practitioners the opportunity to further their skills and education in their chosen area of interest while maintaining their clinical practice.

 • Learn from a highly-regarded course team led by an Oral Surgeon and Maxillofacial Consultant.
 Clinical supervision is provided by experienced clinical staff with a proven track record in the successful use of techniques and approaches in primary practice environments.